African Methodist Episcopal Church: Bishop Turner

-After the America Civil War, Bishop Henry McNeal Turner (1834–1915) was a major leader of the AME and played a role in Republican Party politics.
+After the American Civil War, Bishop Henry McNeal Turner (1834–1915) was a major leader of the AME and played a role in Republican Party politics.
 In 1863 during the American Civil War, Turner was appointed as the first black chaplain in the United States Colored Troops.
 Afterward, he was appointed to the Freedmen's Bureau in Georgia.
 He settled in Macon, Georgia, and was elected to the state legislature in 1868 during Reconstruction.
 He planted many AME churches in Georgia after the war.

 In 1880 he was elected as the first southern bishop of the AME Church after a fierce battle within the denomination.
 Angered by the Democrats' regaining power and instituting Jim Crow laws in the late nineteenth century South, Turner was the leader of black nationalism and proposed emigration of blacks to Africa.

 Race

 President Barack Obama and First Lady Michelle Obama attend a church service at Metropolitan African Methodist Episcopal Church in Washington, D.C., on January 20, 2013.

 The African Methodist Episcopal Church has a unique history as it is the first major religious denomination in the western world that developed because of race rather than theological differences.
 It was the first African-American denomination organized and incorporated in the United States.
 The church was born in protest against racial discrimination and slavery.
 This was in keeping with the Methodist Church's philosophy, whose founder John Wesley had once called the slave-trade "that execrable sum of all villainies."
 In the 19th century, the AME Church of Ohio collaborated with the Methodist Episcopal Church, a predominantly white denomination, in sponsoring the second independent historically black college (HBCU), Wilberforce University in Ohio.
 Among Wilberforce University's early founders was Salmon P. Chase, then-governor of Ohio and the future Secretary of Treasury under President Abraham Lincoln.

 Other members of the FAS wanted to affiliate with the Episcopal Church and followed Absalom Jones in doing that.
 In 1792, they founded the African Episcopal Church of St. Thomas, the first Episcopal church in the United States with a founding black congregation.
 In 1804, Jones was ordained as the first black priest in the Episcopal Church.

 While the AME is doctrinally Methodist, clergy, scholars, and lay persons have written works that demonstrate the distinctive racial theology and praxis that have come to define this Wesleyan body.
+W. E. B. DuBois said AME was "the greatest Negro organization in the world".
 In an address to the 1893 World's Parliament of Religions, Bishop Benjamin W. Arnett reminded the audience of blacks' influence in the formation of Christianity.
 Bishop Benjamin T. Tanner wrote in 1895 in The Color of Solomon – What? that biblical scholars wrongly portrayed the son of David as a white man.
 In the post-civil rights era, theologians James Cone, Cecil W. Cone, and Jacqueline Grant, who came from the AME tradition, criticized Euro-centric Christianity and African-American churches for their shortcomings in resolving the plight of those oppressed by racism, sexism, and economic disadvantage.